-- 5.7.3.1 Organizational structure of the agency; - 5.7.3.2 Agency patient care policies and procedures; - 5.7.3.3 Philosophy of patient care; - 5.7.3.4 Description of patient population and geographic location served; - 5.7.3.5 Patient rights; - 5.7.3.6 Agency personnel and administrative policies; - 5.7.3.7 Job description; - 5.7.3.8 Disaster Preparedness; and - 5.7.3.9 Applicable state regulations governing the delivery of home health care services. - 5.7.4 All newly hired/contracted aides shall be required to complete or show evidence of having completed a minimum of 75 hours of training which shall include instruction and supervised practicum and which addresses: - 5.7.4.1 Personal care services; - 5.7.4.2 Principles of good nutrition; - 5.7.4.3 Process of growth, development and aging; - 5.7.4.4 Principles of infection control; - 5.7.4.5 Observation, reporting and documentation of patient status; - 5.7.4.6 Maintaining a clean, safe and healthy environment; - 5.7.4.7 Maintaining a least restrictive environment; - 5.7.4.8 Verbal/non-verbal communication skills; - 5.7.4.9 Reading and recording temperature, pulse and respiration; - 5.7.4.10 Safe transfer techniques and ambulation; - 5.7.4.11 Normal range of motion and positioning; - 5.7.4.12 Introduction to common assistive technology; - 5.7.4.13 Principles of body mechanics; and - 5.7.4.14 The needs of the elderly and persons with disabilities. - 5.7.5 Aides who experience a break in service for greater than 2 calendar years will be required to: - 5.7.5.1 Repeat the minimum 75-hour training requirement; or - 5.7.5.2 Successfully demonstrate competence in each of the required training areas. - 5.7.6 Ongoing staff development is required to maintain and improve the skills of the home health aide.
-Aides shall attend at least 12 hours annually of staff development activities which shall consist of in-service training programs, workshops or conferences related to home health care or specific needs of patients and which shall include but not be limited to: - 5.7.6.1 Instruction in how to assist patients to achieve maximum self-reliance through re-learning and modifying activities of daily living; - 5.7.6.2 Principles of good nutrition; - 5.7.6.3 Meal planning, food purchasing and preparation of meals, including special diets; - 5.7.6.4 Information on the emotional and physical problems accompanying illness, disability or aging; - 5.7.6.5 Principles and practices in maintaining a clean, healthy, pleasant and safe environment that encourages morale building and self-help; - 5.7.6.6 Items requiring referral to the clinical director, including changes in the patient's condition or family situation; - 5.7.6.7 Observation, reporting and documentation of patient status; - 5.7.6.8 Policies and objectives of the agency; - 5.7.6.9 Confidentiality of patient information; - 5.7.6.10 Patient rights; - 5.7.6.11 Principles of infection control; - 5.7.6.12 Verbal/non-verbal communication skills; and - 5.7.6.13 Principles of body mechanics.
+- 5.7.1 Staff development must be supervised by a registered nurse with at least one year of home health and administrative/supervisory experience. - 5.7.2 All employees/contractors are required to complete an orientation program. - 5.7.3 An orientation/training program should be based on an instruction plan that includes learning objectives, clinical content and minimum acceptable performance standards and shall include but not be limited to: - 5.7.3.1 Organizational structure of the agency: - 5.7.3.2 Agency patient care policies and procedures: - 5.7.3.3 Philosophy of patient care: - 5.7.3.4 Description of patient population and geographic location served; - 5.7.3.5 Patient rights; - 5.7.3.6 Agency personnel and administrative policies; - 5.7.3.7 Job description; - 5.7.3.8 Disaster Preparedness; and - 5.7.3.9 Applicable state regulations governing the delivery of home health care services. - 5.7.4 All newly hired/contracted aides shall be required to complete or show evidence of having completed seventy-five (75) hours of training which shall include instruction and supervised practicum and which addresses: - 5.7.4.1 Personal care services; - 5.7.4.2 Principles of good nutrition: - 5.7.4.3 Process of growth, development and aging; - 5.7.4.4 Principles of infection control; - 5.7.4.5 Observation, reporting and documentation of patient status; - 5.7.4.6 Maintaining a clean, safe and healthy environment; - 5.7.4.7 Maintaining a least restrictive environment; - 5.7.4.8 Verbal/non-verbal communication skills; - 5.7.4.9 Reading and recording temperature, pulse and respiration; - 5.7.4.10 Safe transfer techniques and ambulation; - 5.7.4.11 Normal range of motion and positioning; - 5.7.4.12 Introduction to common assistive technology: - 5.7.4.13 Principles of body mechanics; and - 5.7.4.14 The needs of the elderly and persons with disabilities. - 5.7.5 Aides who experience a break in service for greater than two (2) calendar years will be expected to repeat the seventy-five (75) hour training requirement.